Weakly holonomic equivariant $\mathcal{D}$-modules on rigid analytic spaces: Ext functors for coadmissible equivariant -modules

 \begin{pro} For every $\bU, \bV \in \bX_{w}(\mathcal{T})$ such that $\bV \subset \bU$, there is a right $\mathcal{D}(\bU)$-linear restriction map

-\end{pro} \begin{proof} Let $N$ be a $\bV$-small subgroup of $G$.
-Then there exists a $\bU$-small subgroup $H$ inside $N_{\bU}$-the stabiliser of $\bU$ in $N$-which is normal in $N$ \cite[Lemma $3.2.1$]{AW}.
+\end{pro} \begin{proof} Let $N$ be a $\bV$-small subgroup of $G$ and $N_{\bU}$ the stabilizer of $\bU$ in $N$.
+Then there exists a $\bU$-small subgroup $H$ inside $N_{\bU}$, which is normal in $N$ \cite[Lemma $3.2.1$]{AW}.
 By Proposition \ref{res2}, one has a morphism of right $\mathcal{D}(\bU)$-modules

 Then we can define a right $\mathcal{D}(\bU)$-linear morphism

 as the composition

 If $H'$ is another open $\bU$-small subgroup of $H$ in $N_{\bU}$, then Proposition \ref{aa} and Proposition \ref{commutativeE} ensure that this map is independent of the choice of $H$.
 It amounts to showing that if $N' \leq N$ is another $\bV$-small subgroup in $G$, then the following diagram is commutative: